Manishnemade12/LifeSaver-/README.md

-# 🆘 Beacon Safe Connect
+# 🆘 LifeSaver+

-Beacon Safe Connect is a real-time emergency response platform built with **React + TypeScript** and **Supabase**.
+LifeSaver+ is a real-time emergency response platform built with **React + TypeScript** and **Supabase**.
 It enables users to instantly send SOS alerts, automatically notifying nearby hospitals and responders within a 5 km radius.

 ## 🚀 Features